wodby/docs/docs/stacks/cachet/index.md

 This changelog is for Cachet stack on Wodby, to see image changes see tags description on [repository page](https://github.com/wodby/cachet/releases).

+### 3.0.1

+* Redis patch updates: 5.0.3, 4.0.12
+* Nginx patch updates: 1.15.7, 1.14.2
+* Adminer updated to 4.7.0 and rebased on the latest PHP image

+### 3.0.0

+* We changed the way how Cachet works with environment variables and generate `APP_KEY`

 ### 1.1.11

 Bugfix: environment variable for redis connection were missing